Get Help Now

 Reaching out on the telephone is deep in the roots of the recovery community.

-Today there are many pathways of recovery, but picking up a phone and connecting as one person in recovery with another person in recovery is as much a part of our relationships as it was in the days before the internet existed and nobody could have foreseen Zoom.
+Today there are many pathways to recovery, but picking up a phone and connecting as one person in recovery with another person in recovery is as much a part of our relationships as it was in the days before the internet existed and nobody could have foreseen Zoom.

 Connecting by telephone is both unorganized (how many of us have a list of numbers in our phone and know that we could call any of them at any time of day or night?) and organized through Telephone Recovery Support programs at all of Maine’s recovery community centers.